Tadellöser & Wolff: Plot

-Ulla and Sven then move to Denmark.
+Ulla and Sven move to Denmark.
 The family says goodbye to them at the train station on the train to Copenhagen.
-The family members remaining in Rostock are sad on the one hand about the farewell, but on the other hand also happy because Ulla is now in a safe place.
+The family members remaining in Rostock are sad on the one hand about the farewell, but on the other hand are also happy because Ulla is now in a safe place.

-During the school holidays in 1944, Walter spent three weeks at the estate Gut Germitz.
-This estate on Plauer See belongs to the family of Ferdinand von Germitz, whom he knew from tutoring at Anna Kröger.
-During his stay, he got to know Greta, Ferdinand's sister, better.
+During the school holidays in 1944, Walter spends three weeks at the Gut Germitz estate.
+This estate on Plauer See belongs to the family of Ferdinand von Germitz, whom he knows from tutoring at Anna Kröger.
+During his stay, he gets to know Greta, Ferdinand's sister.

-Father Karl came home on vacation again in October 1944.
+Karl comes home again on leave in October 1944.
 Due to the current war situation, the mood during his stay is already very sad.
-At the end of his vacation, Walter and his mother say goodbye to the father at the train station.
-From there, he returns to his post in an uncertain future.
+At the end of Karl's leave, Walter and his mother say goodbye to him at the train station.
+From there, he returns to his military posting with the future uncertain.

-Since Mother Grete's father's house in Hamburg was destroyed by the bombing, he comes to Rostock.
-The grandfather is admitted to the family home.
-A refugee, Frau Stoffel, has also been billeted.
+Walter's maternal grandfather has lost his house in Hamburg, destroyed by the bombing of Hamburg.
+The grandfather comes to Rostock and stays at the family's home.
+A refugee, Frau Stoffel, is also billeted with them.

-On 17 February 1945, Walter was also drafted into the military.
-He works as a courier, and in mid-April 1945 on an assignment in Berlin, he realizes that the Russians (Red Army Soldiers) must have come very close to the city.
-He looks for a way out of the city and then manages to find a train to Rostock in Nauen (Brandenburg), with which he arrives in Rostock on 25 April 1945.
-The film ends with the scene on the 1 May 1945 (the day of the end of world war 2), where Walter sits on the balcony with his mother and grandfather to see Russian soldiers for the first time, as they march into their street in Rostock.
+On 17 February 1945, Walter is drafted into the military.
+He works as a courier.
+In mid-April 1945, while on an assignment in Berlin, he realizes that the Soviet (Red Army Soldiers) have come very close to the city.
+He looks for a way out of the city and manages to find a train to Rostock in Nauen (Brandenburg).
+He arrives in Rostock on 25 April 1945.
+The film ends showing the situation on 1 May 1945, the day of the end of World War II.
+Walter sits on the balcony with his mother and grandfather and sees the Soviet soldiers for the first time, as they march down their street in Rostock.